License by Endorsement FAQ

 Q. How do I endorse into North Dakota?

-A. Effective 04/01/2014 applicants for initial licensure by endorsement or examination shall receive a license expiring 12/31 of the following year as part of the application fee.
+A. Applicants for initial licensure by endorsement or examination shall receive a license expiring December 31 of the following year as part of the application fee.

 Q. How do I obtain verification of licensure status from ND if I am moving to another state?